Add a Kubernetes Cluster

 Before beginning, ensure that them Kubernetes API server you're connecting is accessible from one of your strongDM relays or gateways.
 See our guide on Gateways for more information.

-Login to the Admin UI and select Servers on the left hand navigation.
+Login to the Admin UI and select Clusters on the left hand navigation.

-In the upper right hand section of the screen, click the 'add server' button.
-Under 'Server Type' select Kubernetes.
+In the upper right hand section of the screen, click the 'add cluster' button.
+Under 'Cluster Type' select Kubernetes.

 Type in a Display Name.
 This is how the server will show up in the Admin UI---in this case,

 Some Kubernetes management interfaces, such as Visual Studio Code, do not function properly with cluster names containing spaces.
 If you run into problems, please choose a name without spaces for this field.

 Enter the hostname or IP address of the Kubernetes API server.
 It's imperative that the entry you choose for Hostname is one that the relay server can connect to.
 To verify this, hop on the relay server, and from a command prompt, type:

 $ nc -z <HOSTNAME> portIf your relay can connect to this hostname, you'll be able to proceed---in this case,